root-project/veccore/doc/backend.md

   - From a similar vector type constant or another variable

 - Load/Store
-  - Vector classes must provide load() and store() into a memory address
+  - Backend types (Int_v, Real_v, etc) must provide member functions load() and store() to allow reading from and writing into a memory address

 - Basic interface
   - Each vector class must define a Size constant that returns the number of